digilytiks/looker-studio-report-exporter/README.md

 - Scrolls the Looker Studio reports page automatically to load all reports.
 - Copies all report data to your clipboard in CSV format.
-- Safe and lightweight — no installation required.
+- Safe and lightweight.
+No installation required.

 **Usage**